-Bao grew up in Vietnam up until he was 14 when his family moved to the Bay area in California.
+Bao grew up in Vietnam, and moved to the San Francisco Bay Area with his family when he was 14.
 He attended UC Berkeley and did his undergraduate research in Dr. Christopher Chang's lab studying copper biology in biological systems.
-After graduation, he moved across the bay and worked as a research associate in Dr. Stephen Floor's lab at UCSF studying mRNAs.
+After graduation, he worked at UC San Francisco in Dr. Stephen Floor's lab studying mRNAs.
 There, he had his first experience working with gene editing and stem cells, which he intended to study for his PhD in Dr. Bhattacharya's lab.

-Moving to Arizona was a big change for him, but the community of students and faculty here at the UofA MD-PhD program has been so welcoming.
-He feels at home and has found groups of amazing and supportive friends and mentors who he can rely on.
-Over the past year on the medical school side, he had amazing opportunities to immerse himself in a great line of healthcare community service activities.
-He has been working with the Shubitz free family care clinic every month and has the opportunity to practice his medical interview and physical exam skills with experienced third and fourth year medical students.
-Recently he even got to travel to Mexico with MexZona, a non-profit organization that offers monthly free family care to the community of Rocky Point, Mexico.
-Their group consisted of medical students, undergraduates, physicians, nurses and pharmacists served over 100 patients that day.
-It was honestly the most rewarding medical experience he has ever had.
+Moving to Arizona was a big change for him, but the community of students and faculty at the UA MD/PhD program was so welcoming, making him feel at home.
+He found groups of amazing and supportive friends and mentors whom he can rely on.
+In his first years of medical school, he had wonderful opportunities to immerse himself in a great line of healthcare community service activities.
+He worked with the Shubitz free family care clinic every month where he got the chance to practice his medical interview and physical exam skills with experienced third and fourth year medical students.
+One of the most rewarding medical experiences he ever had was traveling to Rocky Point, Mexico with MexZona, a non-profit organization that offers monthly free family care to the community.
+He was with a group of medical students, undergraduates, physicians, nurses and pharmacists who served over 100 patients that day.
 He is excited to start his PhD journey and is looking forward to a lot of pipetting!